 (a) Mammoth suspects that the Customer has performed or may perform any illegal or unlawful acts in connection with receipt or use of the Hosting Services;

 (b) Mammoth suspects that the Customer has or may have:

 (i) used the Hosting Services:

 (D) to gain unauthorised access to or interfere with any third party's online resources or systems including by any form of hacking;

 (E) to circumvent any security measures;

-(F) to run an IRC network;
+(F) to run an IRC or game server;

 (G) to interfere with any third party's online resources or systems including by carrying out a denial of service attack;

 (H) to distribute, view or create any material that:

 (I) is or may be pornographic, defamatory, offensive, obscene, illegal or unlawful; or